Post-baccalaurate Teacher License

 - Cross Categorical Special Education

 - Spanish (prek-12)

 - Theatre Arts (pre-K–12)

-All Post-Bac education courses are graduate-level courses, and may serve as elective credit requirements toward Viterbo's Master of Arts in Education degree program.
+Post-Bac education courses are graduate-level courses.
+6 credits may be applied toward Viterbo's Master of Arts in Education degree program.

 - Bachelor's degree from an accredited college or university